syncmylife/home-k8s-cluster/cluster.md

 ```

 ## Configure calico
-* the problem with wireguard site-to-site and calico is, that by default the communication between pods which are not on the same network will not work
+* the problem with wireguard site-to-site and calico is that, by default, the communication between pods which are not on the same network will not work
 * we need to change the ippools to:
 ```console
 cuser@amber:~$ cat <<EOF | kubectl apply -f -